jbesomi/texthero/website/docs/getting-started.md

 #### All in one step

-We can achieve the same steps above, cleaning, tf-idf representation and dimensionality reduction in a single step like that.
+We can achieve all the three steps show above, _cleaning_, _tf-idf representation_ and _dimensionality reduction_ in a single step.
 Isn't fabulous?

 ```py
 df['pca'] = (